DalgoT4D/dalgo_docs/docs/intro.md

 ## AI Data Analysis v0.1

 **Dalgo's AI Data Analaysis allows you to leverage AI and ask Dalgo questions about data that's stored in your warehouse.
-Explore a range of possibilities from, generate quick insights on your data, learn more about the data quality of your dataset, or even summarise qualitative data!**
+Explore a range of possibilities; generate quick insights on your data, learn more about the data quality of your dataset, or even summarise qualitative data!**

 Prerequisite: You have to have your warehouse setup on Dalgo and the warehouse must contain some data.